 Cruise lines often offer prepaid packages that include extras such as port-of-call excursions.
 Just as with the primary fares, travelers should negotiate for better prices on these package deals.

-Most cruise lines have similar itineraries, so shop for them like you would for a car, and be willing to negotiate, said Mike Catania, co-founder and chief technology officer at the coupon site PromotionCode.org.
+Most cruise lines have similar itineraries, so shop for them like you would for a car, and be willing to negotiate, said Mike Catania, co-founder at the coupon site PromotionCode.org.

 “Compare head-to-head packages and get written offers from one line to show another to see if they can beat it,” he said.